daniele-bolla/FrontendChallenge/README.md

 The timezone is set to London, and it would be ideal to match the user local as well.

+The input date has been disabled to avoid issues but that could be solved in cleaner way.

 Another improvement would be to be able to switch between different storage options like localStorage, sessionStorage, or an in-memory database.
 I didn't focus on accessibility, and there is room for improvement in responsiveness.
 Error handling has not been implemented, though it is always an essential feature.